When a Free Spirit Met Fire

 It is true that right now, I have the most control over my own life than ever before.
 I can pretty much do whatever I want, within reason.
 But instead of embracing the bliss and magic and power of my free schedule, I’ve been feeling stuck, and on some days, slightly empty.

-Finally, after countless fleeting minutes spent contemplating my mental and emotional turmoil, I am now realizing a profound flaw in the thinking that had cultivated my inner free spirit:
+Finally, after countless hours spent contemplating my emotional turmoil, I am now realizing a profound flaw in my free spirit mentality:

-It was my privilege that enabled me to even think about and take steps to pursue the feeling of total freedom that I had been longing for.
+It was my privilege and avoidance that enabled me to even think about and pursue the feeling of total freedom that I had been longing for.

 “If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together.”

-What I have been feeling lately, in place of peace and stillness and freedom, is the heavy weight of my recent inaction.
+What I have been feeling lately, in place of peace and stillness and freedom, is the heavy weight of my aloneness, and my recent inaction.

-I left behind my communities and organizing spaces to seek out a taste of personal freedom.
-And I told myself that I would remain accountable for returning to meaningful work after I found what I was looking for.
+I left behind my communities to seek out a taste of personal freedom.
+And I told myself that I would return to more meaningful work after I found what I was looking for.

-But I am now realizing that, while it is important to rest when needed, it was the silly ignorance which stems from my privilege that made me think I could get away with experiencing true freedom in an inherently oppressive society.
+But I am now realizing that, while it is important to rest when needed, it was my ignorance that made me think I could get away with experiencing true freedom in an inherently oppressive society.

 Ironically, with this revelation, I feel more free than I have felt since I left.